poojaanbu0/mdp-representation/README.md

 The traffic signal has 3 Intersections or 3 states

 ### Sample State
-Intersection 1 : 0
+Intersection 1: 0,
-Intersection 2: 1
+Intersection 2: 1,
 Intersection 3: 2

 ### Action Space
 There are 3 action space :
-green : move forward
+green : move forward ,
-yellow : get ready
+yellow : get ready ,
 red : stop

 ### Sample Action
-Action : yellow -> get ready
+Action : yellow -> get ready ,
-can change to red / move another intersection / stay yellow
+(can change to red / move another intersection / stay yellow)

 ### Reward Function
-green: 10,    # Reward for keeping the light green
+green: 10   # Reward for keeping the light green,
-yellow: 5,    # Reward for transitioning to yellow
+yellow: 5  # Reward for transitioning to yellow,
 red: -5       # Penalty for being in red

 ### Graphical Representation